devopsdays/devopsdays-web/content/page/organizing.md

 ## Evening event

 Most devopsdays host a social gathering the evening after the first day of the two-day event.
 This is a great place for attendees to get to know one another better.
 There's some sort of food and drink, but usually a full dinner is not provided.
 Having fun activities to participate in (bowling, trivia, other games, etc) is recommended.
 While alcohol is enjoyable, it should not be the only activity, and it's important to remember the needs of attendees who aren't choosing to drink alcohol.
+It's also not required for your event to pay for any alcohol; if it's not free, it is more socially acceptable to refrain from choosing it.

 Often the evening event will be at a different location than the venue for the talks.
 It's a good idea to make it within walking distance or provide transportation if possible.
 Running it at the same venue can lead to higher attendance, especially if you provide some content such as the Ignite talks.

+Offering a family-inclusive evening event will allow more people to participate; unlike at a destination conference, many local devopsdays events occur within commuting distance.
+While people who work outside the home typically have a daycare arrangement in place, it probably does not extend into the evening.

 ---